 Weapon: Gun; Unknown type

-Officer Hurley was shot and killed after responded to a report of a robbery in progress.
+Police Officer Timothy Hurley was shot and killed after responded to a report of a robbery in progress.

 Officer Hurley was rushed to Mary Immaculate Hospital where he died from his wounds.

 The suspect fled the scene, but was apprehend the next day in his apartment, where he was suffering from two gunshot wounds.
-He was later convicted of Murder, Robbery and Criminal Possession of a Weapon.
+He was later convicted of murder, robbery and criminal possession of a weapon.
 He was sentenced to 25 years to life in prison.
-He is eligible for parole in May 2007.
+He has a parole hearing in March, 2017.